 Please keep in mind that sometimes (rarely) Greek letters and other symbols created on one machine (or version of PowerPoint) are transformed into wingdings and other strange things on another machine, so please make a .pdf copy as a backup.

-If you are using a program such as InDesign, the same dimensions apply and you may submit a .pdf file to print.
+If you are using a program from the Adobe Creative Suite, such as InDesign, the same dimensions apply and you may submit a .pdf file to print.

 Preferred Software suggestions:

-Adobe Photoshop (resolution of at least 240 but not more than 300 ppi – save file as a tif – LZW compression)
+Adobe Photoshop (resolution of at least 240 but not more than 300 ppi – save file as a .tif – LZW compression or .psd)

 CorelDraw (File>Publish to pdf, & in ensuing dialog, “Save Text as Curves”)

-When incorporating graphics into your posters both PowerPoint and the Adobe Suite of applications can utilize the commonly used .eps vector format files and high resolution .jpg raster files.
+When incorporating graphics into your posters both the Adobe Suite of applications or pre-2016 versions of PowerPoint can utilize the commonly used .eps vector format files and high resolution .jpg raster files.
 If possible, the best reproduction for the latter is at a resolution of at least 300 ppi in RGB format.

 Please do not use Word, Visio, Pages or Publisher to create your poster if you wish to have it printed here.

-To ensure you have the sharpest rendition of your faculty logo, please visit the Western Visual Toolkit and download the appropriate .eps file to insert it into your PowerPoint slide.
+If you are using a PowerPoint version that is prior to 2016, please visit the Western Visual Toolkit and download the appropriate .eps file to insert it into your PowerPoint slide.
 Please note: These logos are intended for Western faculty and staff and require a valid Western ID to access.
 If you or your supervisor cannot access the graphic, please contact Mitch Zimmer.
+The 2016 and later versions of PowerPoint are unable to incorporate .eps images.
+You may download .png versions of selected Western logos if you follow the link from this PowerPoint slide ( logo-source.pptx ) any of which you may copy and paste and resize into the poster you are creating.
+If other Western logos are required, please contact Mitch Zimmer who may have the additional graphics on hand.

 For posters, .pptx and .pdf files are the standard routine formats that are printed in the Digital Imaging Unit.